dspiegel29/ArtofStatistics/README.md

-# ArtofStatistics
-Code for 'The Art of Statistics' by David Spiegelhalter
+# The Art of Statistics: Code and Errata

 UK cover: ![](art-cover.png) US cover:   ![](US-cover.png)